 - PrEP encourages promiscuity.
-In some cases, the LGBTQ community may face some stigmas around the use of PrEP such as suggestions the medication promotes irresponsibility.
+In some cases, the LGBTQ community may face stigma around the use of PrEP such as suggestions the medication promotes irresponsibility.
 The reality is that Descovy is a safe-sex practice and the use of Descovy promotes and encourages other safe-sex practices.

 - Side effects.
 For those worried about the side effects of Descovy, rest assured that very few side effects were reported during the DISCOVER study.
 In fact, less than 5% of study participants experienced common side effects such as headache, nausea, diarrhea, fatigue, or stomach pain.